lixiny/CPF/README.md

 ```
 Download our [fhbhands_supp](https://drive.google.com/file/d/1hY_gyrZD_RU3nxI90oJZ6tNkwxKYhUGs/view?usp=sharing) and place it at `data/fhbhands_supp`:

-Download our [fhbhands_example](https://drive.google.com/file/d/14wxN23RmVCSphHIV00qk-ht00yfdu_Hu/view?usp=sharing) and place it at `data/fhbhands_example`
+Download our [fhbhands_example](https://drive.google.com/file/d/14wxN23RmVCSphHIV00qk-ht00yfdu_Hu/view?usp=sharing) and place it at `data/fhbhands_example`.
-this `fhbhands_example` contains 10 samples that are designed to demonstrate our pipeline.
+This `fhbhands_example` contains 10 samples that are designed to demonstrate our pipeline.

 ```
 ├── fhbhands/